ocaml/ocaml.org/data/tutorials/language/3ds_03_set.md

 - : string list = ["hello"; "hi"]
 ```

-The function `StringSet.filter` of type `(string -> bool) -> StringSet.t -> StringSet.t` allows us to apply a predicate to all elements of a set to create a new set.
+The function `StringSet.filter` of type `(string -> bool) -> StringSet.t -> StringSet.t` creates a new set by keeping the elements that satisfy a predicate from an existing set.

 ### Checking if an Element is Contained in a Set